 This debt will have the largest “avalanche” of interest, so knocking it out as quickly as possible is a real power move.
 As with the snowball method, you should continue to make minimum payments on all your other debts as you do.

-Once you pay off the debt with the highest interest rate, you move on to the debt with the next highest interest rate.
-By following this strategy, you can effectively reduce your overall debt burden and save a whole bunch of extra money on interest in the long run.
+Once you pay off the debt with the highest interest rate, you move on to the next highest interest rate.
+By following this strategy, you can effectively reduce your overall debt burden and save a lot of extra money on interest in the long run.

 Can you still sing your heart out at karaoke every Thursday?
 Of course—who doesn’t want to hear you sing Mr. Brightside for the five hundredth time?
-Just be sure to set a reasonable going-out budget that supports your big goal for financial wellness.
+Just be sure to set a reasonable going-out budget supporting your big financial wellness goal.
 You got this!

-Debt consolidation is an excellent option when you’re feeling stretched thinner than a piece of beef carpaccio.
-With this method, you’ll work with a lender to pay off multiple debts at once.
+Debt consolidation is an excellent option when you feel stretched thinner than a beef carpaccio.
+With this method, you’ll work with a lender to pay off multiple debts simultaneously.

-Debt consolidation can help you get a lower interest rate, saving you more money over time.
+Debt consolidation can help you get a lower interest rate, saving you more money.
 It can also make your monthly payments more manageable, as you will only have to make one payment each month instead of multiple payments.